giacomomutti/TYpeSTeR/README.md

 `find_homology.sh species_a_Y.fa [...] species_n_Y.fa`

 The script will produce three files:
 1. `all_Y_strs.fa`: the fasta files of the filtered STRs found in your references.
-The sequences will be named as filename+ an increasing integer based on their postion (i.e. given an input called Hsap_Y.fa the regions will ba named Hsap_Y_1,2...n).
+The sequences will be named as filename+an increasing integer based on their postion (i.e. given an input called Hsap_Y.fa the regions will be named Hsap_Y_1,2...n).
 Further, each sequence will have 200 bp additional base paires in the flanking regions (you can change this parameter with `-f`).
 2. `regions_metadata.txt`: file with 5 columns: reference_id, start, end, length, name
 3. `blast_all_v_all_Y_str.csv`: blast results of the all vs all search (outfmt 6).